The purpose of this plan is to insure the proper

 stored, transported, and disposed of in such a

 manner to minimize potential health risk to

 patients, staff, students, and the general public,

 Health, the Minnesota Pollution Control Agency

 Wastes Generated by UMD are classified as:

-made familiar with, and must strictly adhere to the guidelines
+made familiar with, and must strictly adhere to

 - Objectionable Waste (WLSSD definition)